cyberphone/doc/payments/review-secure-payment-confirmation.md

 huge (and on-going) investments in pretty well functioning mobile banking apps.

-Unlike SPC, mobile banking apps usually eliminate the 3D Secure enrollment process for the cards issued by the particular bank.
+Unlike SPC, mobile banking apps usually eliminate the 3D Secure enrollment process for the cards issued by the associated bank.

 Persuading banks to also support SPC appears to be a hard sale given the additional customer hassles and costs.